DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/create-popular-reports/create-a-report-with-cross-band-content-and-populated-empty-space.md

 	![](../../../images/eurd-web-underlay-report-printundernextband.png)

 	> [!Tip]
-	> Choose a _Page Header_ band instead of the _Group Header_ to limit the cross-band content to a page, even if the _Group Footer_ is on the next page.
+	> Choose a _Page Header_ band instead of the _Group Header_ to display the cross-band content on an entire page.

 1. As the new _Group Header_ band is above the header, it is not included in the grouping.
 Move the group fields from the previous _Group Header_ band to the new band.